Kalyn’s Kitchen Picks: Hearts of Palm

 Are Palm Hearts nutritious?

-A peek at the nutritional information shows why this is such a nutritious and carb-friendly ingredient.
-They’re cholesterol and sugar-free, very low in calories, fat, and carbs, and high in fiber.
+This favorite salad ingredient of mine is cholesterol and sugar-free, very low in calories, fat, and carbs, and high in fiber.
 The canned ones are relatively high in sodium, so if that’s an issue for you don’t add salt or use with salty ingredients in recipes.

 What else is made from Hearts of Palm?